Economic empowerment: The role of artists as contributors toward inclusive economic development

 (Eds.)
 R.W.
 Rieber & A.S.
 Carton, (Trans.)
 N. Minick.
 New York: Plenum Press.

 Paulo Cesar da Silva Teles; Rosana Bernardo; Gabriel Neto- University of Campinas - UNICAMP , Brazil

 A tree-shaped structure is built out of rubbish and attached with proximity sensors.
 According to people's movement around it, wishes expressed by 9 - 14 years Namime students are triggered on a screen projection and sound speaker.

 This interactive touchless sensorial installation is the result of a workshop which took place at !nara Primary School in Walvis Bay one week before.
 It combines a fusion of handcraft hi-tech, traditional (drawing, collage, painting, assemblage) and media expressions.

 That sculpture, once made by teachers and students from that school with the recycled material, promotes the ecological and anti-consumerism and ethics discussions by a transcultural set of activities.

-Behavioral technology in the treatment of problems and behavior disorders within the classroom.
+Behavioural technology in the treatment of problems and behaviour disorders within the classroom

 José Alonso Aguilar-Valera, San Marcos National University/Kazan Federal University, Peru-Russian Federation